Mya Terry, Children’s Ministries[email Mya]

 - Prophets and Paupers, Religion in the California Gold Rush, 1848-1869, with Harland E. Hogue

-- Familiar Strangers, Encounters with Jesus, Eight Soliliquies by Those Who Knew Him, 2000
+- Familiar Strangers, Encounters with Jesus, Eight Soliloquies by Those Who Knew Him, 2000

 In 2001, Ray received the Arts Minister of the Year Award from the Center for Arts and Religious Education, Pacific School of Religion.
 While in Redding, he engaged Frank Lloyd Wright to design the building for the new congregation there.
 For many years, Ray had a private practice in family therapy and spiritual counseling.
 He also helped design the Interim Ministry specialty, and was instrumental in the building of Orinda Senior Village in Orinda.

 Ray’s special interests are marriage preparation and spiritual eldering.
-He preaches often and consults with clergy and layleaders.
+He still preaches and consults with clergy and lay leaders.
 With his wife Jackie, he has been a docent at Big Basin Redwoods State Park.
 After owning property in Boulder Creek for thirty-five years, he moved to Rossmoor in Walnut Creek in 2000.
 He married Jacqueline Bell in 1952, and enjoys his two daughters and six grandchildren who loom large in his life. [email Ray]